 Unapologetic: All Women, All Year takes an in-depth look at works from SMoCA’s collection, highlighting diverse women artists whose work boldly and unapologetically parses topics such as identity, beauty, violence, and equality.
-Artists include Claudia Bernardi, Cristina Cardenas, Elizabeth Catlett, Sue Chenoweth, Judy Chicago, Renee Cox, Bailey Doogan, Angela Ellsworth, Lalla Essaydi, Dorothy Fratt, Barbara Hepworth, Kyung-Lim Lee, Laurie Lundquist, Louise Nevelson, Yoko Ono, Adria Pecora, Barbara Penn, Jaune Quick-to-See-Smith, Deb Sokolow, Kara Walker, Carrie Mae Weems, Melanie Yazzie, and Asami Yoshiga.
+Artists include Dotty Attie, Melinda Bergman, Claudia Bernardi, Dominique Blain, Cristina Cardenas, Sue Chenoweth, Judy Chicago, Renee Cox, Lesley Dill, Bailey Doogan, Angela Ellsworth, Lalla Essaydi, Dorothy Fratt, Barbara Hepworth, Laura Korch, Barbara Krashes, Kyung-Lim Lee, Laurie Lundquist, Muriel Magenta, Louise Nevelson, Yoko Ono, Adria Pecora, Barbara Penn, Beverly Pepper, Monique Prieto, Jaune Quick-to-See-Smith, Kate Shepherd, Deb Sokolow, Beth Ames Swartz, Julianne Swartz, Kara Walker, Carrie Mae Weems, Melanie Yazzie and Asami Yoshiga.

 As a result of historically being overlooked within the structure of art history, women constitute an average of less than 15% of the artists in museum collections nationally.
 For the year, SMoCA presents a selection of women artists from its collection to bring awareness to this lack of inclusion.
 This exhibition’s title conveys a sense of strength, signaling for systemic change within culture, where individuals of all gender, sexuality, race, ethnicity, class, age, and ability see themselves represented within museums.
 On view during the 100th anniversary of the Women’s Suffrage Movement in the United States, Unapologetic aims to create a space that recognizes the importance of equality within cultural institutions.